March 2018 Recital

 February 2017 Recital

 In my first solo performance in Wellington for well over 10 years, I had the opportunity to play in the TGIF series at Wellington Cathedral of St Paul.
 I played two Bach solo Suites, No. 2 in D minor and No. 1 in G major.
 The Cathedral provides interesting acoustic challenges (and opportunities).
 Last time I played in a lunchtime concert there (in 2004) we played between the choir stalls, which was slightly more intimate.
 Now, with that part of the Cathedral out of action – following the November 2016 earthquake that had a disastrous impact on the Cathedral’s main organ – concerts take place in the nave.
 In this larger space, one feels very small, and it is harder to gauge how things are sounding.
 However, other experiences playing/recording in the Cathedral in early 2016 gave me some reassurance.
-All things considered, the recital went well, and it was especially good to have some other baroque specialists there – Katrin Eickhorst, Francis Yapp, and Imogen Granwal.
+The recital went well, and it was especially good to have some other baroque specialists there – Katrin Eickhorst, Francis Yapp, and Imogen Granwal.

 At Victoria University I studied violin as a performance major with Ursula Evans and Kim Jin.
 I also took cello lessons from David Chickering, and later baroque cello with Katrin Eickhorst-Squire.
 For several years I was a member of the NZSO National Youth Orchestra.
 At Oxford I studied baroque cello with Jonathan Manson and had additional coaching from members of Phantasm and the Allegri and Endellion String Quartets.
 I presented a talk and performance on the Jay Cello – a beautiful eighteenth-century English instrument – in the Bate Collection of Musical Instruments, part of which was broadcast on BBC Oxford.